 Our members are a part of what is sometimes called the "philanthropy infrastructure."
 A civil society needs infrastructure to ensure that nonprofits and foundations can act with integrity and impact.
-Philanthropy infrastructure organizations run the training programs that support the growth of our staff and volunteers.
-They do the research to help us understand what works, and what doesn’t.
+Forum members run the training programs that support the professional development of philanthropy staff.
+They do the research to help philanthropy understand what works, and what doesn’t.
 They build the technology platforms that make communication and learning possible.
-They hold the conferences that gather philanthropy leaders together and provide them the resources and connections to improve their work.
+They hold the conferences and convenings that gather philanthropy leaders together and provide them the resources, shared learning and connections to improve their work.
 They advocate for new levels of excellence to push us all to do better — and for policies that create the legal environment in which we work.
 In short, they make philanthropy more effective in its quest to make the world better.